simonambridge/RTFAP2/TransactionHandlers/README.md

 This assumes you already have Kafka and DSE up and running and configured as in the steps above.

+Start the Transaction Producer

-  * From the root directory of the project (`~/RTFAP/TransacrtionHandlers`) start the producer app:
+  * From the root directory of the project (`~/RTFAP2/TransactionHandlers`) start the producer app:

     `sbt producer/run`

-After some initial output you will see transactions being created and posted to Kafka:
+After some initial output you will see card transactions being created and posted to Kafka:
 ```
 19845 Transactions created.
 (cc_no=,6557000040986661, txn_time=,2016-12-03 00:37:57.407, items=,Item_3240->237.76, amount=,237.76)